wil-liammacleod/PiPicoAirQuailityMeter/readme.md

-The physical wireing of the project is discribed below
+The physical wiring of the project is discribed below

 USB for 5V power